mub2332/FIT-Honors-Monash/docs/SoftwareRequirementsSpecification.md

 <a name="allocate-projects-alternatives"></a>
 ### Alternative Course of Events

+- Allocate the student or supervisor through their respective pages to a project in their field if they do not know what to choose and want what is recommended or if they have not chosen their preferences.

+<a name="allocate-projects-exception"></a>
+### Exception Case

 - If no preferences have been submitted for a project by students or supervisors, the system displays an appropriate message to the co-ordinator and informs him to try again at a later date

 <a name="shortlist-projects"></a>